* China 2012 vehicle sales up 4.3 pct

 row caused an outbreak of anti-Japanese sentiment in

 mid-September.
-But while declines in sales have slowed, industry
+But while declines in sales have slowed, most

-observers say they will likely continue to lose market share to
+industry analysts say they will likely continue to lose market

 "People no longer take to the street or smash Japanese cars